kcjmowright/rename-2-kebabcase/README.md

 ### Options

 - `-r` Recursive
 - paths to one or more directories.
+If no directories are given then it assumes current working directory.